knice/inquiry.ucsc.edu/source/_articles/2020-21/books.md

 robots](https://en.wikipedia.org/wiki/Social_robot).

 Technology cannot remedy social inequality by itself and cannot be separated from politics, said Atanasoski.
-"Technology is political---how it\'s engineered, how it\'s used, and how we think, or don\'t think, about using it."
+"Technology is political&mdash;how it\'s engineered, how it\'s used, and how we think, or don\'t think, about using it."